 Each entry in Wikipedia has links to the same entry in other languages.
-Sometimes, these links are wrong, while others are missing, since they are added and updated manually or by naïve bots.
+Sometimes, these links are wrong or missing, since they are added and updated manually or by naïve bots.
 These errors can be detected by a graph model [3, 13, 14]: Each entry in a language corresponds to a vertex, and an interlanguage link corresponds to an edge.
-Then, ideally, a connected component in this graph would be a clique that corresponds to a single Wikipedia term in multiple languages, and, under the plausible assumption that for every language there is at most one Wikipedia entry on a particular term, each language should occur in a connected component only once.
+Then, ideally, a connected component in this graph would be a clique that corresponds to a single Wikipedia term in multiple languages, and, under the plausible assumption that for every language there is at most one Wikipedia entry on a particular term, each language should occur at most once in a connected component.
 However, due to errors this is not the case.
-Our goal is to recover the correct terms by removing incorrect links and completing the resulting components.
-This can be done at minimum cost using a partitioning problem on a vertex-colored graph.
+Our goal is to recover the correct terms by removing a minimum number of incorrect links and completing the resulting components.
+This can be done using a partitioning problem on a vertex-colored graph where vertices correspond to entries and colors correspond to languages.